Generic Name: azelastine (AY-ze-LAS-teen)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Bitter taste; cough; drowsiness; fatigue; headache; mild nose pain or discomfort; mild nosebleeds; mild sore throat; sneezing.
+Change in taste; cough; drowsiness; fatigue; headache; mild fever; mild nosebleeds; nose pain or discomfort; runny nose; sneezing; sore throat; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); repeated or persistent nosebleeds; severe nasal irritation.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); ear pain; repeated or persistent nosebleeds; severe nasal irritation; shortness of breath.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.